SkillbookTry free skill

 What's a skill, exactly?

+A skill is not magic words.
 It's a reusable operating procedure for an AI assistant.
 The file teaches the model how to do one specific job the way a careful person would do it: what to ask, what to ignore, what to produce, and when to keep a human in the loop.
+That works for everyday tasks like trips and safety checks, and for work tasks like research, sales, writing, and software planning.

 1.